- Corporate tax – 0% on retained profits

 Non-residents should request professional help and choose a tax representative.
 The tax representative of a non-resident is a person who has obtained an activity license to represent the non-resident for the performance of obligations arising in Estonia.

-Company in Estonia OÜ will be happy to advise you on issues related to taxation, tax agreements, and potential risks that may arise during your company’s operation.
+Company in Estonia OÜ will be happy to provide accounting services for your Estonian company and advise you on issues related to taxation, tax agreements, and potential risks that may arise during your company’s operation.

 Some potential issues that may be addressed: